 Customers expect everything to be super fast.
 They are not prepared to tolerate any delays in company operations, particularly in the face of a global epidemic and global quarantine.
 It’s time to be as focused and motivated as ever.

 As new technology develops, ensuring network safety has become yet another major challenge for telecom companies.
 New technologies introduce new threats to application and network security.
 This is certainly relevant for remote teams and clients who require assistance from home.
+This has contributed to the growth in demand for network security engineers and professionals across many industries as there is a large workforce gap in the cybersecurity field.

 To meet clients’ expectations of security systems, several technological and operational upgrades are required.
 Telecom companies must implement measures such as trustworthy and safe authentication features.